AlphaPixel/OpenSceneGraph.py/README.md

 # TLDR

-If you don't want to [read the Overview](Overview), if something is misbehaving it's USUALLY one of these things:
+If something is misbehaving and you don't want to [read the Overview](Overview), it's likely one of these things:

 - Are you using `py::return_value_policy::referenced` correctly when returning a pointer/reference to another wrapped object?